ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should calculate and print how much the per item costs is for shorts that are buy 2 and get the third free.
+        Write code that calculates and prints how much the per item costs is for shorts that are buy 2 and get the third free.
 The shorts are $39.99 each.
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
                 double price = 39.99;

                 // Add your code here

             }
         }